simolus3/drift/docs/pages/docs/faq.md

 Floor also has a lot of convenience features like auto-updating queries and schema migrations.
 Similar to drift, you define the structure of your database in Dart.
 Then, you have write queries in sql - the mapping code if generated by floor.
 Drift has a [similar feature]({{ "Using SQL/custom_queries.md" | pageUrl }}), but it can also verify that your queries are valid at compile time.
-Drift additionally has an api that let's you write some queries in Dart instead of sql.
+Drift additionally has an api that lets you write some queries in Dart instead of sql.

-A difference between these two is that Floor let's you write your own classes and generates mapping code around that.
+A difference between these two is that Floor lets you write your own classes and generates mapping code around that.
 By default, drift generates most classes for you, which can make it easier to use, but makes the api less flexible in some instances.
 Drift can also be used with [custom row classes]({{ 'Advanced Features/custom_row_classes.md' | pageUrl }}) though.